peterchenyipu/OVERTHINK_public/notebook/README.md

 ### Context Aware

-1. `create_context_json.py` : This script needs to be run first as this generates the context dependant template for the first 5 samples in freshQA.

-2. `context-aware-o1.ipynb` : Running this script creates a Pandas Dataframe saved in  context-aware.pkl.
+1. `context-aware-o1.ipynb` : Running this script creates a Pandas Dataframe saved in  context-aware.pkl.
 Columns "attack_response_1" is handwritten sample.
 Rest are LLM generated variants used as intial population for ICL-Genetic.

-3. `context-aware-icl-o1.ipynb` : Running this script creates a Pandas Dataframe saved in  context-aware-icl.pkl, saving the best performing context and its responses.
+2. `context-aware-icl-o1.ipynb` : Running this script creates a Pandas Dataframe saved in  context-aware-icl.pkl, saving the best performing context and its responses.

 ### Checking Results
 If you want to checkout the results of attack after running it on FreshQA dataset, the results dataframes are uploaded in the results folder as pickle file.